grygorek/FreeRTOS_cpp11/README.md

 context can be switched.
 It is possible that a different thread calls notify_one/all in that time.
 In that case the task that has been pushed to the queue will be removed from that queue before even starting being suspended.
 This is correct behaviour.
-Accordingly to FreeRTOS documentation a call to `ulTaskNotifyTake` will not suspend the task in that case.
+Accordingly to the FreeRTOS documentation a call to `ulTaskNotifyTake` will not suspend the task in that case.

 Regardles whether the task got suspended or not, when `ulTaskNotifyTake` returns,